aio-libs/aiopg/CONTRIBUTING.rst

     $ python3 -m venv ../venv_directory
     $ source ../venv_directory/bin/activate

-Just as when doing a normal install, you need the :term:`libpq` library
+Just as when doing a normal install, you need the :term:`libpq` library:

 .. code-block:: shell